Not all UPFs are equal

 minute reading time

-This new study looked at different types of UPFs and found that while many are linked to a higher risk of cardiovascular disease (CVD), some may actually lower the risk.
+They found that while many UPFs are linked to a higher risk of cardiovascular disease (CVD), some may actually lower the risk.
 While processed meats and sugary or artificially sweetened drinks were linked to a higher CVD risk, bread, breakfast cereals and savoury snacks were linked to a lower risk.
-Reducing the salt, saturated fats, added sugars and cosmetic additives in wholegrain bread, cereals and savoury snacks, they say, may enhance their nutritional value further.
-The authors say: “Our findings suggest that soft drinks and processed meats should be particularly discouraged given their consistent adverse association with cardiovascular disease, coronary heart disease and stroke.”
+They suggest that reducing the salt, saturated fats, added sugars and cosmetic additives in wholegrain bread, cereals and savoury snacks such as popcorn, for example, may enhance their nutritional value further.

 Mendoza K, Smith-Warner SA, Rossato SL et al. 2024.
 Ultra-processed foods and cardiovascular disease: analysis of three large US prospective cohorts and a systematic review and meta-analysis of prospective cohort studies.
 Lancet Regional Health Americas.
 37, 100859.